Merging Digital Literacy With Physical Presence

 You can make intentional choices about where you shop.
 VOTE WITH YOUR MONEY.

-Research the grocery stores in your area to buy from the most ethical place.
+Research the grocery stores in your area to buy from the most ethical place if you can afford it.
 Join a food co-op.
 By doing this you protest the horrible practices of the agricultural industry.
 You protest the mistreatment of our land and animals.
-Buy food in bulk.
-Yes, Wal-Mart and Safeway are less expensive, but if you want to make a difference, think about your groceries as an investment.
-Buy local and organic as much as possible.
+Buy food in bulk if possible.

 Are you buying plastic water bottles?
 You can protest companies like Coca-Cola and Nestle who sell bottled water, by simply never buying bottled water, and never accepting bottled water.
 This is a poor use of natural resources and creates unnecessary plastic waste.
 Water bottle sales are going down.
 Let’s keep it that way and start advocating for water in every home in America.
 Check out the Water Keeper Alliance who are advocating for clean water.